 What is the maximum size shed without planning permission UK?

 In the UK, the footprint of a shed can be up to 15 square meters before requiring building regulations.
 You will not need to apply for planning permission if your shed takes up less than 50% of your garden and is less than 2.5m tall.
 If your shed is located more than 2m from a neighbouring boundary then the overall height can be up to 4m for a dual-pitched roof or 3m for any other type of roof.
+Even small sheds can be subject to planning but in the majority of cases this won’t be an issue.

 What is planning permission?